Hard Rock Stadium: Soccer

 A number of soccer matches have been held at the stadium, including a number of international friendlies featuring Central or South American sides.
 This is due to South Florida being home to one of the largest populations of Central and South Americans in the United States.

 The stadium hosted a match between FC Barcelona and C.D.
 Guadalajara on August 3, 2011, as part of the 2011 World Football Challenge.
 Guadalajara won the match 4–1 in front of 70,080 attendees.

 Colombia beat Mexico 2–0 in a friendly international in front of 51,615 spectators at the stadium on February 29, 2012.
 A year later, they beat Guatemala 4–1.

-A.C.
 Milan and Chelsea faced each other at the stadium on July 28, 2012.
-A.C.
 Milan won the match 1–0 in front of 57,748 fans.

 Brazil beat Honduras 5–0 in a friendly match in front of 71,124 spectators on November 16, 2013.
 The attendance was the highest for a soccer match at the stadium.

 England played Ecuador and Honduras at the New Miami Stadium on June 4 and 7, 2014, respectively.

 South Korea played against Ghana on June 9, 2014.

 On September 5, 2014, two months after a heavy defeat to Germany in the World Cup, Brazil beat Colombia 1–0 in front of an announced attendance of 73,429 fans, a new attendance record for a soccer match at the stadium.

 The 2014 International Champions Cup preseason final was held at New Miami Stadium on August 4, 2014, with Manchester United defeating rival Liverpool 3–1 to claim the tournament's second title.

 Two 2017 International Champions Cup preseason matches were played at the stadium, one of them being the El Clásico between Barcelona and Real Madrid.
 Barcelona won 3–2 in the second El Clásico to take place outside of Spain.
 66,014 people, above current capacity, attended the match.

 On March 23, 2018, the international friendly Peru–Croatia was played at the stadium, which Peru won 2–0.

+On October 6, 2025, UEFA approved for a regular season La Liga match to be played outside of Spain, with Villarreal CF and FC Barcelona set to play at the stadium on December 20.
+After protests occurred during La Liga matches following the decision, where players did not move for the first 15 seconds of the game, the match was moved out of Miami on October 21.

+Matches

+2024 Copa América

+The stadium hosted several matches during the 2024 Copa América, including the final match of the tournament.

+2025 FIFA Club World Cup

+The stadium will host several matches during the 2025 FIFA Club World Cup.